hplp/MEMulator/README.md

-# DRAM Emulation
+# Memory Emulation
+This framework enables emulation of existing and emerging memories on FPGA boards.

 ## SystemVerilog Model
-The SystemVerilog model is located in the *DDRFSM* directory.
+The SystemVerilog model is located in the *SysVerilog_Model* directory.
 It includes finite state machines for timing and emulation memory cache, a ddr interface, hierarchy, command decoding and testbenches.

 ## HLS DRAM Emulation Code: